A Northwest Airlines Airbus A320 in flight, like the one that overshot the Minneapolis airport by 150 miles Oct. 21, 2009

-Federal aviation authorities are investigating whether the Northwest pilots of the jet with 144 passengers aboard fell asleep at the controls, causing them to lose radio contact and overshoot Twin Cities International Airport.
+Federal aviation authorities are investigating whether the pilots of a Northwest Airlines passenger jet fell asleep at the controls, causing them to lose radio contact and overshoot the Minneapolis airport by 150 miles.

-The crew told authorities they were distracted during a heated discussion over airline policy, the Federal Aviation Administration said.
+The Federal Aviation Administration said the crew told authorities they became distracted during a heated discussion over airline policy and lost track of their location.

 Several aviation experts have said they believe there is only one explanation for what happened.

 "I think these guys fell asleep," Robert Mark, former airline pilot and editor of industry blog Jetwhine.com, told Fox News on Friday.

 "The only reason we even heard from these guys is because the flight attendants banged on the door.
 If that hadn't happened — and thank God for the flight attendants — this could have been a much bigger disaster."

 Andrea Allmon, who had been traveling from San Diego on business, said no one on the plane knew anything was wrong until the end of the flight.